 Generally, all students who are enrolled and attending classes during a regular semester or summer session who have paid the health fee are eligible for care.

-The paid health fee provides access to the services of the Center.
+The paid health fee provides access to the Health Center.
 It also generally provides routine clinic office consultations or short visits during regular clinic hours at no charge.
 Additional minimal charges are made for ancillary services and supplies.
 Refer to the current Health Center Schedule of Charges for more information.

 During the summer, students who were enrolled in the preceding spring semester and were eligible for care, and who are pre-enrolled or planning to attend the fall semester, may obtain refills of prescriptions more than once without paying the health fee.
 This also includes the requirement of an updated physician order for the refill.
-Medical consultation beyond that allowed above requires payment of the health fee or the office visit charge for non-students.
+Medical consultation beyond that allowed above requires an office visit charge for non-students.

 Periodically, on a formal basis, special arrangements or agreements for healthcare services may be made with on-campus or off-campus entities.
-Lists of those students or participants, home address, WID or social security number, insurance or billing information, methods of identification and completed medical history forms shall be furnished in advance.
+Lists of those students or participants, home address, WID or social security number, insurance or billing information, and methods of identification shall be furnished in advance.

 In the event a disaster should occur which incapacitates the Health Center and prevents the provision of service for any period of time, the following procedures and plan shall be invoked until the Health Center can regain its ability to provide care: